aptech/docs/docs/CR-setdif.rst

 ::

-    //Create 2 vectors of character data using the
+    // Create 2 vectors of character data using the
-    //numeric concatenation operator
+    // numeric concatenation operator
     sp500 = "aapl" | "goog" | "msft" | "xom" | "wfc" | "jnj";
     nasdaq = "aapl" | "msft" | "amzn" | "goog" | "fb" | "gild";

-    //Set type to 'character, case insensitive'
-    typ = 2;
+    // Set type to 'character, case insensitive' typ = 2;

-    //Find characters in sp500 and NOT in nasdaq sp_only = setdif(sp500, nasdaq, 2);
+    // Find characters in sp500 and NOT in nasdaq sp_only = setdif(sp500, nasdaq, 2);

-    //NOTE: The $ in front of the variable name tell
+    // NOTE: The $ in front of the variable name tell
-    //GAUSS to print the variable as character data print $sp_only;
+    // GAUSS to print the variable as character data print $sp_only;

 The code above will produce the following output: